NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 ****************************

 This section describes elements specified in HPXML's ``Systems/MechanicalVentilation``.
-``Systems/MechanicalVentilation/VentilationFans/VentilationFan`` elements can be used to specify whole building ventilation, local ventilation, and/or cooling load reduction.
+``Systems/MechanicalVentilation/VentilationFans/VentilationFan`` elements can be used to specify whole building or multifamily unit ventilation, local ventilation, and/or cooling load reduction.

 Whole Building Ventilation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Mechanical ventilation systems that provide whole building ventilation may each be specified as a ``Systems/MechanicalVentilation/VentilationFans/VentilationFan`` with ``UsedForWholeBuildingVentilation='true'``.
+Mechanical ventilation systems that provide whole building or whole multifamily unit ventilation may each be specified as a ``Systems/MechanicalVentilation/VentilationFans/VentilationFan`` with ``UsedForWholeBuildingVentilation='true'``.
-Inputs including ``FanType``, ``TestedFlowRate`` (or ``RatedFlowRate``), ``HoursInOperation``, and ``FanPower`` must be provided.
+Inputs including ``FanType``, ``TestedFlowRate`` (or ``RatedFlowRate``), ``HoursInOperation``, and ``FanPower`` and ``IsSharedSystem`` must be provided.

-For a CFIS system, the flow rate should equal the amount of outdoor air provided to the distribution system.
+For an individual CFIS system, the flow rate should equal the amount of outdoor air provided to the distribution system.
+For a shared CFIS system, the flow rate should equal the sum of outdoor air and recirculated air provided to the distribution system.

+If the mechanical ventilation is a shared system (i.e., serving multiple dwelling units), it should be described using ``IsSharedSystem='true'``.
+In this case, ``TestedFlowRate`` or ``RatedFlowRate`` and ``FanPower`` must be specified with ``scope`` attributes in order to distinguish data provided at different levels ("multiple units" and "single unit").
+Flow rates are required at both levels while fan power is required at either level as it can be scaled to the other one.
+One of the elements ``FractionOutdoorAir`` and ``FractionRecirculation`` are also needed for shared systems, where the values are the percentages of outdoor air and recirculation air in total supply air.
+In addition, it is also available to describe preconditioning heating/cooling systems for shared systems with ``extension/PreconditioningHeating`` and ``extension/PreconditioningCooling``.
+To describe a preconditioning system, eg. a preconditioning heating system, the ``extension/PreconditioningHeating/Fuel``, ``extension/PreconditioningHeating/AnnualHeatingEfficiency[Units="COP"]/Value``, and ``extension/PreconditioningHeating/HeatingCapacity[@scope="multiple units" or @scope="single unit"]`` are required.
+The same rule applies to preconditioning cooling system.

 Depending on the type of mechanical ventilation specified, additional elements are required: